Do you want to see old versions of a WordPress site?

 This gives you a similar experience to what it was like using certain websites back in the day.

-This tool pulls copies of websites from third-party archives like the Internet Archive and national digital libraries from around the globe.
+This tool pulls copies of websites from third-party archives like the Internet Archive and national digital libraries from around the world.

-Keep in mind, this tool will take some time to load older websites.
-It emulates old school browsers like Internet Explorer and Netscape navigator, but it has to find and load the websites first.
+Keep in mind that this tool will take some time to load older websites.
+It emulates old-school browsers like Internet Explorer and Netscape Navigator, but it must first find and load those websites.

-To use this tool, navigate to the oldweb.today website.
-Then, select a ‘Browser’ from the drop-down list and enter the URL of the website.
+To use this tool, just navigate to the Oldweb.today website.
+Then, select a ‘Browser’ from the dropdown list and enter the URL of the website.

 Make sure the ‘Browse Archives At’ radio box is checked and enter the date.

-Then, after it has loaded, you’ll be able to view and navigate the WordPress blog as if it was frozen in time.
+Then, after it has loaded, you will be able to view and navigate the WordPress blog as if it were frozen in time.